fredgibbs/fredgibbs.github.io/courses/food-diet-health/schedule.md

 ### The Rise of Nutrition(ism)
-26: *Eating Right in America*, "Beginning of Modern Dietary Reform," 13-44.
+**26: *Eating Right in America*, "Beginning of Modern Dietary Reform," 13-44.**

+*Reading Guide*: Here we get another look at food reformers in the early 20th century, with an emphasis on the links between diet and morality.
+A few key points to consider: What does "morality" mean in this chapter?
+Why is it so important (per the reformers) to have the proper diet?
+How is the proper diet related to the supposedly universal calorie?
+Also note that we are highly likely to have our first quiz of the semester.
+Read carefully, but you know that I won't ask you about nitpicky details.

 28: Wilbur O. Atwater, “The Chemistry of Food and Nutrition: The Composition of Our Bodies and Our Food,” *Century Illustrated Magazine* 34 (May 1887): 59-74.